Flensburg University of Applied Sciences

 Flensburg University of Applied Sciences (German Hochschule Flensburg) is a vocational university of higher education and applied research located in the city of Flensburg in the Federal State of Schleswig-Holstein.
 It is the northernmost university in Germany sited about 7 km south of the Danish border at the Flensburg Fjord, Baltic Sea.
+Currently, there are around 3,500 students enrolled at the university.

+History

+Flensburg University of Applied Sciences (FUAS) has a rich history that reflects its deep-rooted connection to the region and its commitment to applied sciences.
+The university's origins trace back to 1852 with the establishment of the Royal Danish School for Navigation, laying the foundation for maritime education in Flensburg.
+In 1886, the Königliche Seedampf-Maschinistenschule (Royal School for Naval Steam Machinists) was founded, further solidifying Flensburg's role in nautical training.
+Over the years, FUAS expanded its academic portfolio beyond maritime studies to include engineering, biotechnology, business, and energy disciplines.
+Today, FUAS stands as a modern institution offering a diverse range of programs, while maintaining its strong ties to the local community and industry.

 Education

 Originally established as Königliche Seedampf-Maschinistenschule (Royal School for Naval Steam Machinists) the university was founded in 1886.
 Until 1975 the FUAS mainly educated marine engineers and officers.
 The expansion of the study program over the past 30 years has added all major engineering and information technology disciplines and a school for business administration.

 Today, the FUAS has a strong emphasis on nautical engineering, communication technology, biotechnology and renewable energy engineering.
 This focus is supported by the state of Schleswig-Holstein which is one of the leading European regions in applying renewable energy and environmental technologies, covering about one third of its electricity consumption mainly by wind energy and biogas.